sanjay-murmu-au9/interviewPreparation-2025/README.md

 # Latency: network delay + computation delay ;
 how to reduce latency:- by using 1. caching,:- store info for a set of period of time on a computer.
-2. CDN "Content delivery networks" witch is distrubuted network of proxy servers obj is to serve content to users more quickly;
+2. CDN "Content delivery networks" which is distrubuted network of proxy servers obj is to serve content to users more quickly;

 # Throughput:- vol of work through a system / per sec; measure in bps bits per sec;
 how to improve :-